rashokanand/hypothesis-testing/README.md

 Normally since the Type 1 error is the worst form of error in hypothesis testing, the maximum allowable type 1 error rate is fixed.
 Then the other error rate is minimized based on this.
 The fixed type 1 error rate is normally notated using the greek letter alpha. α The type 2 error rate is β.
 Power of a test is commonly calculated as 1 - β .

+## Uses

+- Normally Hypothesis testing is used in A/B Testing.
+(If not A, then B?)
+- Testing whether a treatment (drug?) had a sufficient impact in treating a disease in a control group
+- Checking the statistical significance in any test environment.